 Where: downtown Gatlinburg & Pigeon Forge

 If you want that trick or treat experience while you’re in the Smokies, you’ll have some great options in a safe environment for the kiddos.
-Head to Ripley’s Aquarium of the Smokies from 12 to 5 p.m. on Halloween day for candy, face painting, contests, and game on Halloween day, and then head to The Island in Pigeon Forge for your nighttime fun from 5 – 8 p.m. for candy and games.
+Head to Ripley’s Aquarium of the Smokies on Halloween day, and then head to The Island in Pigeon Forge for your nighttime fun with candy and games.
 The 15th Annual Halloween Trick or Treat Kickoff Carnival will feature a costume contest, plenty of candy, prizes, and games – with proceeds going to a local charity.

-When: Friday, Saturday, and Sunday night in October
+When: Friday, Saturday, and Sunday nights in October

 Where: Ripley’s Haunted Adventure

 With year-round haunts, Ripley’s Haunted Adventure kicks up the scares on Halloween.
-Spend tonight getting totally freaked out – with a touch of nostalgia – from 6 p.m. until close on Fridays and Saturdays and from 2 PM to 9 PM on Sundays.
+Spend tonight getting totally freaked out – with a touch of nostalgia – from 4 p.m. until close on Fridays and Saturdays and from 2 PM to 9 PM on Sundays.
 This 24th annual event is bringing back some favorite creepy creatures from their 2011 Backwoods Terror show.

 Sweet Treats in the Smokies

 Even if you’re not trick or treating, you’ll find plenty of sweet treats waiting in the Smokies.
 Grab fudge, old-fashioned candies, and much more at favorites like the Ole Smoky Candy Kitchen, Old Mill Candy Kitchen, Smoky Mountain Candy Makers, Chocolate Monkey, Big Rock Candy Kitchen, and Crave Golf Club.

 Even beyond Halloween, find plenty of fun fall things to do in the Smoky Mountains.
 From Pigeon Forge events to fun fall activities, there is family fun for everyone.
 Need some ideas?